 You’re likely to find mold growing in the darkest, dampest spaces.
 More than a cosmetic problem, mold can damage your home and contribute to health issues.

-Let’s examine the types of mold you’re most likely to find in your home, the potential impact on your health, and how to get rid of it.
+Let’s examine the types of mold you’re most likely to find in your home, the potential effects on your health, and how to get rid of mold.

 Types of mold

 Multiple types of mold can grow in the same area.
 You can’t always tell the difference between types of mold without testing.
 Fortunately, you don’t need to know the type of mold to get rid of it.

 The most common indoor molds are:

 - Cladosporium.
 This mold is brown, green, or black.
 Cladosporium grows in both warm and cool locations.
 It’s most often found on wood, carpets, or fabrics, and in heating and cooling ducts.

 - Penicillium.
 This fuzzy mold is blue, green, or yellow.
 It’s often found under carpets, in basements, and in insulation, especially when there’s been water damage.